-Telematics is a new and flourishing industry that offers solutions in various forms for both the consumer and manufacturer.
+The fleet telematics systems is a new and flourishing industry that offers solutions in various forms for both the consumer and manufacturer.
 For example, suppose you are an automotive dealer looking for ways to increase revenue by providing greater value to your customers.
-This can be done by offering them applications such as onboard Wi-Fi and voice recognition systems, in addition to more advanced features such as GPS tracking and vehicle telematics systems.
+This can be done by offering them telematics applications such as onboard Wi-Fi and voice recognition systems, in addition to more advanced telematics features in cars such as GPS tracking and vehicle telematics systems.
 Many drivers are opting for these features, as it provides peace of mind for those new drivers or those who frequently drive long distances.
 However, today’s consumers are demanding even more out of their vehicles; in many cases, they expect that their car has built-in functions similar to smartphones or other connected devices.

 Telematics has several benefits for drivers, insurers, and manufacturers.
 The study indicated that most drivers do not understand how telematics systems work or why they should use them.
 These statistics can be improved as more people become aware of their value.
 When used correctly, telematics devices can provide valuable insights into vehicle performance over time.
 Telematics sends information about a vehicle’s location and driving activity along with other data like fuel level or engine temperature so that manufacturers can monitor their fleets at regular intervals.